dgaponcic/security_policies/README.md

 * USER_RIGHTS_POLICY
 * AUDIT_POWERSHELL

+### Enforce and Rollback
+Enforcing and Rollback is work in progress.

+For now the following types of custom_item are enforced and rollbacked:
+* REG_CHECK
+* FILE_CHECK
+* USER_RIGHTS_POLICY

+### Known Issues
+* Not all errors are caught (this can kill the application) work in progress
+* Some user rights policies don't work on the virtual box I use (access denied even as Administrator) work in progress

 ### Demo
 Here you can see how to import a policy and review the policy before submitting.
 Once submitted you are asked to introduce a name for the policy.
 After submision the policy is parsed and stored in a mongo database.
 We can also perform search on policies and choose what rules we want to add, then save to a new document or update an existing one.